 This year CppCon 2018 will host its first ever panel focusing on Software Security.
-This session will feature four panelists who have extensive experience in designing systems that have to work securely in an insecure world.
+This session will feature three panelists who have extensive experience in designing systems that have to work securely in an insecure world.
 Two of the panelists have multiple decades defending everything from operating systems to networks to sensitive military systems from attackers.

 This is an open forum for all attendees and will be held on Thursday starting at 12:30 PM.
 The full CppCon 2018 program can be found on the CppCon 2018 website.